Fans speculate whether this could be Patriots' QB Tom Brady's final season

-FOXBORO -- Norton resident Ken Pressley said he was enjoying “every minute” of watching New England Patriots' quarterback Tom Brady play football Saturday, especially since some fans, including himself, figure this is his final season.
+Norton resident Ken Pressley said he was enjoying “every minute” of watching New England Patriots' quarterback Tom Brady play football last Saturday, especially since some fans, including himself, figure this is his final season.

 “He’s not coming back next season.
 Everybody knows that,” said the 24-year-old substance abuse counselor who attended the game against the Buffalo Bills with friends who are season ticket holders.
 “I am just so happy to see him play in what I think will be one of his last games.”